FaresQaddoumi/Matchup/README.md

  ## Overview

-**MatchUp** is a minimal full-stack web application designed to manage friendly football tournaments.
+**MatchUp** is a minimal web application designed to manage friendly football tournaments.
 It allows users to:

 -Create and edit teams